 If you are interested in becoming a grant partner, contact Jennifer Rodriguez, YLC’s Executive Director, by email or phone or (415) 543-3379, ext 5.

 Each year, the Youth Law Center hosts Unsung Heroes, a celebration of everyday people who make a difference in the lives of children in the juvenile justice and foster care systems.
 We welcome sponsors at all levels to help underwrite the costs of this free reception and to provide vital general support to further our work for vulnerable children.

 The Loren Warboys Unsung Hero Awards honor the legacy of our first managing director, Loren Warboys.
 Loren’s expertise and commitment to advocacy for children in the juvenile justice system particularly in the areas of education and mental health services was unparalleled.
 A founding staff member Loren worked at YLC from 1979 until his untimely death from leukemia in 1999.

-To learn more about sponsorship, please email Selina Weiss, Executive Assistant.
+To learn more about sponsorship, please email Selina Weiss, Development & Communications Coordinator.